 But until recently, most online retailers were unaware that invasive ads where targeting their visitors and redirecting them to competitor sites.
 This hidden phenomenon, now known as Customer Journey Hijacking, may have taken years to identify, but it’s rather quickly opened the eyes of eCommerce executives upon seeing how these ads interfere with the customer experience, hurt conversion rates, and cut directly into online revenue.

 At Namogoo, we’ve gone to great lengths to created an intelligent customer hijacking prevention platform that quickly and easily uncovers and prevents all the hidden, malicious ads interacting with your site visitors – to ensure their experience is exactly as you intended.

-In our customer case study with Upwork, the world’s largest freelancing platform, SVP Marketing Rich Pearson shares how he felt when he witnessed first-hand how users infected with malicious ads were actually experiencing their site:
+In our customer case study with Upwork, the world’s largest freelancing platform, SVP Marketing Rich Pearson shares how he felt when he witnessed first-hand how hijacked users were actually experiencing their site:

 “At first, like many people, I thought ‘this can’t be happening’.
 Until you actually see the videos for yourself, it’s pretty disturbing to see what’s happening to your customers.
 When you see the ways these ads are interfering with our users, you think ‘Oh my God, it’s really that bad’.
 And when our initial tests also show this is real, it becomes a no-brainer that we have to fix this.”